volodymyrhudyma/blog/content/blog/2020-05-18-destructuring-assignment-in-javascript.md

 #### Set default value

-Default value can be set using assignment operator:
+The default value can be set using the assignment operator:

 ```javascript
 const user = {